Table of Contents

 Verse–chorus

 The track opens with a progression of chords followed by the chant "Hey!
 Ho!
 Let's go!" over a tom-heavy drumbeat that functions as a rhythmic cue rather than a melodic statement.
 The chant returns at the end of the song, creating a sense of symmetry.
 The opening "Hey!
 Ho!
 Let's go!" chant was later widely adopted in sports arenas.
 The chant was inspired by the Bay City Rollers’ “Saturday Night,” which begins with a similar call-and-response hook.
 The specific phrasing “Hey ho, let’s go” draws from “Walking the Dog” by Rufus Thomas, particularly the Rolling Stones’ version, whose pronunciation the Ramones found amusing.
-Tommy Ramone later recalled admitting that the chant came to him while walking home from a grocery store.
+Tommy Ramone later recalled that the chant came to him while walking home from a grocery store

 Although credited to the band as a whole, the song was primarily written by drummer Tommy Ramone, with bassist Dee Dee Ramone contributing the title and lyrics.
 The original working title was “Animal Hop.”
 Lyrically, the subject matter is intentionally loose.
 Tommy Ramone described it as a depiction of young audiences lining up for a rock concert, losing control in the crowd.
 The term “blitzkrieg” references the German military tactic, meaning “lightning war,” a phrase chosen more for its sense of speed and impact than for historical commentary.
 Dee Dee Ramone later altered one lyric line from “shouting in the back now” to “shoot ’em in the back now,” increasing the song’s confrontational edge.